FlyingPony/MineLittleProxy/Readme.md

 Q: How do I run this?

+A: `npm install` to install dependencies.
+A: `node test.js` to start the proxy.
-A: `node test.js`, and connect with a minecraft client to `localhost:3622`.
+A: Start minecraft and connect to `localhost:3622`.

 Q: It doesn't work, it says something about "v => transform" being an invalid character.

 A: Go bother rom.
-(You can manually fix it by changing it to a anonymous function.)
+(You can manually fix it by changing it to a anonymous function or switching to a newer version of node.)